 As a facilities manager, you no doubt know all about the importance of collecting data.
 You're probably monitoring real-time information about your office, supply room and mailroom on a daily basis.
 HR executives are no different - they want to constantly have the ability to monitor up-to-date information about their offices.
 Therefore, it's best to keep them in the loop, updating them as often as you can about the productivity of the office.
 Communication is key.

 Communicating with HR isn't fun for most employees.
 But in facilities management, it's a must.
-Developing this skill with help you better ensure that your office stays productive for the long haul.
+Developing this facility management skill with help you better ensure that your office stays productive for the long haul.